xiergo/GRASP-JAX/README.md

 The `distance_cutoff` specifies the maximum allowed distance between the two residues, and the `fdr` (optional, defaulting to 0.05) represents the false discovery rate for the RPR restraint.

 #### IR Restraint:
-For independent residue (IR) restraints, the format is simpler:
+For interface restraints (IR), the format is simpler:

 `residue`